lrc-se/bth-sg-server/README.md

 and specific care has been taken to enable external access points for functionality and data that should be exposed to whatever surrounding scope has use of them – which may or may not be a test environment.

-One example of this is the `sg-startup` module, which is in charge of launching the full S&G server application and enables the caller to be notified of the completion status of the startup procedure through a `Promise`-based series of invocations.
+One example of this is the `sg-setup` module, which is in charge of launching the full S&G server application and enables the caller to be notified of the completion status of the startup procedure through a `Promise`-based series of invocations.
 Another example is the possibility to define a callback for the high score update procedure, which is also `Promise`-based, thereby enabling the calling code to determine whether the update succeeded or not.